brunoooost/mifare1k-flipmaker/README.md

 - **Format Hexadecimal Output**: Arrange the encoded hexadecimal values into rows for easier readability.
 - **NDEF Encoding**: Generate a complete NDEF payload for the given URL.
 - **User-Friendly Interface**: Includes a banner and menu for selecting URL prefixes and input validation.
+- **Flipper Zero**: Display all the code to the Flipper Zero format.
 ---

 ## Usage